 - It features a front-tank lever on the right that provides you with easier reach without an accidental activation occurring.

-- The shape of the bowl with this model prevents inadvertent splashing from occurring when trying to flush numerous waste particles at once.
+- The shape of the elongated bowl with this toilet prevents inadvertent splashing from occurring when trying to flush numerous waste particles at once.

-- It offers a cleaner surface along the interior because of the effectiveness of its water movement.
+- It makes a cleaner surface along the interior because of the effectiveness of its water movement.

-You have several different colors to choose from so it’s easy to match your home and bathroom décor.
+You have several different colors, so it’s easy to match your home and bathroom décor.

-The higher seating height of this model provides your bathroom with the same experience that you would receive with a standard chair.
+The higher seating height of this model provides you with the same experience that you would receive with a standard chair.
 That makes it a lot more comfortable and easier to use for most adults.

-At the same time, Kohler created a product which meets current WaterSense® flushing guidelines to ensure that you can save more water every time you flush compared to standard models.
+At the same time, Kohler created a product which meets current WaterSense® flushing guidelines to ensure that you can save more water every time you flush compared to traditional toilets.

 The Kohler Memoirs will easily become one of your favorites.
-Install it in your bathroom today to experience the power of its flush.
-Click here to compare prices on Amazon and find the best deal on the Kohler K-3817-47.
+Install it in your home today to experience the power of its flush.

 Best One-Piece Toilet